gloluz/portfolio/README.md

 This is my portfolio, picture was only made with css.

-Desktop version only for now
+Desktop version only.

+To do : finish this website and do the responsive.

 ![](capture.png)